iamken1204/LearningEssay/go_noet.md

 ```

 ### about `_`
 All values you had declared __must__ be used in golang.
-If the return value from a func you will not use at this time, you can declared the value as `_` to tell golang to ignore it.
+If the return value from a func you will not use at this time, you can declare the value as `_` to tell golang to ignore it.
 ```go
 func test(val int) (int, int) {
     x = val * 99